 Over the next three years, Equally Ours will act as sector lead for the equality strand of the Enterprise Development Programme .

 Funded by Access – The Foundation for Social Investment, the Enterprise Development Programme is a £40 million programme delivered alongside a coalition of partners.
 The programme aims to build financial resilience and foster innovation and greater impact across multiple charitable sectors (so far equality, homelessness, mental health and youth).

 The Enterprise Development Programme will offer tailored support to organisations looking to explore new models of trading or grow existing ones.
 Organisations will work collaboratively with sector leads – the Association of Mental Health Providers, the Centre for Youth Impact, Equally Ours and Homeless Link – throughout the programme journey to best identify support needs (both learning and grants).

-Alongside participating organisations, sector leads will co-design a bespoke learning package, drawing on learning from the School for Social Entrepreneurs and expert sector consultants.
+Alongside participating organisations, sector leads will co-design a bespoke learning package, drawing on learning from expert sector consultants.